 “Ah, no. I think I’ll leave the other way.”

-She looks around.
+He looks around.
 They have reached the outer shell of the skyscraper, where the cubicles end and the offices begin, each with a glass-covered view of the city and the plains beyond.
-He brusquely test a doorknob, and finding it unlocked, turns it.
+She brusquely test a doorknob, and finding it unlocked, turns it.
 The office beyond is well appointed and empty; there are no other doors inside it.

-“You see?” she says.
+“You see?” he says.
 “There is no other way.
 You have to come with me.”

 “Ugh.
 Fine.
 You should choose to come with me.
 But really.
 This isn’t about rules.
 You can see that there is no other way out.”

 “Ah!
-But wait!” with a magician’s flourish, he reaches into his jacket, into the interior breast pocket, and from it draws a steel tool with a heavy glass handle.
+But wait!” with a magician’s flourish, she reaches into her jacket, into the interior breast pocket, and from it draws a steel tool with a heavy glass handle.
 The tip is stubby but sharp.

-He smiles, gives a little bow, places the nub against the glass, and leans his bulk against the handle.
+She smiles, gives a little bow, places the nub against the glass, and leans her bulk against the handle.

 “You really can’t go out that way!”

-“ENOUGH!” he bellows.
+“ENOUGH!” she bellows.
 “That’s not even a rule you’ve been told!
 You’re just assuming.
 Look; there are three kinds of rules.”

-“No.” he says, and she stops.
-“Listen.” he says, and she does.
+“No.” she says, and he stops.
+“Listen.” she says, and he does.
 The wind slows its gusting for a moment.

 “There are three kinds of rules.”
-He counts on his fingers.
+She counts on her fingers.
 “One, someone tells you.
 They tell you what they’ll do if you break their rule.

 “Two, you assume.
 Invisible rules.
 You’re blind to alternatives because you never imagined there might be any.

-He holds up his three fingers, fixes her in his eye, and steps backwards out the window.
+She holds up her three fingers, looks him in the eye, and steps backwards out the window.